Solved case

 On the morning of Monday, 1 November 2004, shortly after 11:00 am, a suicide bombing occurred at the Carmel Market, located in the heart of Tel Aviv's business district.
-According to the Wikipedia article documenting the attack, a Palestinian suicide bomber wearing an explosive belt hidden beneath his clothing detonated the device at the market.
+A Palestinian suicide bomber wearing an explosive belt hidden beneath his clothing detonated the device at the market.
 The blast killed three civilians and injured more than 50 people, with some reporting over 30 injured directly from the blast.

 The Popular Front for the Liberation of Palestine (PFLP), a Palestinian Marxist–Leninist militant group, claimed responsibility for the attack.
 The group stated that the bombing was carried out by a 16-year-old Palestinian named Amar Alfar, who it said originated from the city of Nablus in the West Bank.